 - Some other notable TV shows and movies filmed in Manhattan Beach: Starsky & Hutch, Tequila Sunrise, Veronica Mars, Jerry Maguire, Point Break, Against All Odds, and the video for White Walls by Macklemore.
 And a bunch more.

 - The Beach Boys used to hang out and surf in Manhattan Beach, and they mention it in Surfin’ USA.

 Totes chill, dudes.
 Chyea!
 Anyway, park your bike at the pier and hike up the hill where you’ll find the Manhattan Beach bars.

 The penultimate stop on this Los Angeles bar crawl is a tap house and sports bar with a rotating So-Cal craft beer menu.

 When we visited, they offered 2 pre-set beer flights.
 If you’ve had your fill of California craft beers (bummer, dude) Brewco has a great selection of Belgian beers.
 But in the spirit of keeping it local, these were our fave craft brewed California beers:

 - The Nothing Imperial Stout from Smog City Brewing in Torrance, CA. Aged on raw cacao nibs.
 Dark and bitter.
 Just like my heart.
 What?
 I’m totes JK, dudes.

 - Cali Creamin’ Nitro Cream Ale from Mother Earth Brew Co. in Vista, CA. This delicious vanilla cream ale has a frothy, creamy vanilla head that reminded me of Butterbeer (like, at Harry Potter world in Universal Studios.
 You know.
 The good stuff.)
 It was definitely one of our absolute favorites of the day.

-Down your beers and hit the street one last time for the very last stop on our craft beer bar crawl!
+Down your beers and hit the street one last time for the very last stop on our craft beer bar crawl in Los Angeles!